 Facebook Reach vs. Impressions

 Facebook defines reach and impressions similarly to Instagram.
-However, they organize reach into three categories:
+However, the Facebook app organizes reach into three categories:

 - Organic: The number of unique users who viewed your content in their news feed.

 - Viral: The number of users who saw your content because it was mentioned in a story or post published by a friend.
-For example, liking, sharing, or commenting on a post.
+This includes liking, sharing, or commenting on a post.

 - Organic: The number of times your content was displayed, for free, on your personal page or news feed.